 Around the World Packing List

-- Under Armour Cold Gear or long underwear, 1 top and 1 bottom
+- Long underwear, 1 top and 1 bottom

 - Performance fabric t-shirts, 3-5

 - Jeans, 2 pairs (1 rugged, 1 nicer)

 - Synthetic fiber shorts or swimsuit

 - Convertible pants/shorts, 1 pair (optional replacement for all of the above)

 - Performance fabric t-shirts (see ‘Base Layers’ above)

 - Wool sweater or fleece pullover